pivotal/docs-tap/install-gitops/eso/hashicorp-vault.hbs.md

 ### <a id='reviewstore-tap-installation-config'></a>Review and store the Tanzu Application Platform installation config

-Configuration for the Tanzu Application Platform installation are stored in two places:
+Configuration for the Tanzu Application Platform installation is stored in two places:

 - Sensitive configuration is stored in Vault.
 - Non-sensitive configuration is stored in YAML files in the Git repository.